 - Soak chickpeas for 12 hours or more.
 Drain, rinse and dry the chickpeas thoroughly

-- Place all the ingredients, chickpeas, cumin, coriander, chilli flakes, fresh coriander, fresh parsley, onion, 3 tbsp chickpea flour, baking powder and salt in a food processor.
-Blitz, adding the water until it resembles a coarse mixture
+- Place all the ingredients, chickpeas, cumin, coriander, chilli flakes, fresh coriander, fresh parsley, onion, chickpea flour, baking powder and salt in a food processor.
+Blitz, adding the water until it resembles a coarse paste like mixture

 - Heat 2 cups oil, on medium heat, and fry the falafel for about 2 minutes each side until golden brown